 I watched my feet as they wove through rough brush and gravel, bowing my head to the midday sun.
-Worn two-track disappeared beneath my footsteps as I moved across the Great Divide Basin.
-Heat beat down from above and rose to meet each step.
-I glanced up at the excellent line of tree-covered hills on the horizon.
-Trees meant water and shade, and I had finished my last liter of water about an hour earlier.
+Worn two-track disappeared beneath my footsteps as I moved across the Great Divide Basin, with the heat beating down from above and puffs of dust rising with every step.

 Looking out over the basin to my left, I lifted my hand to the sun’s glare and saw a small white object far off in the distance.
 I watched it as I slowed, realizing it was moving towards me rapidly.
-Slowly, the white became infused with brown, and the haze surrounding the large animal solidified into its windblown mane and tail.
+The white became infused with brown, and the haze surrounding the large animal solidified into its windblown mane and tail.
 The animal bearing down on me was a large paint stallion.
 He was responding to the call of the mares.

 We both slowed as he drew closer, stopping about 20 feet apart.
 His muscles trembled as adrenaline coursed through his body, and I held my breath, staring in awed silence.
 He was magnificent – not the ragged, lean beast I had expected this landscape to produce.
 Instead, muscles rippled across his shoulders and chest while sunlight glinted in the deep browns of his dusty coat.

 My eyes never left his as I started slowly forward.
 He dashed towards me again before veering away and running alongside the road, galloping ahead about thirty yards.
-He crossed the road, wheeling back towards me down the other side of the dirt track, throwing his arrogant head high.
+He crossed the road, wheeling back towards me down the other side of the dirt track, throwing his magnificent head high.
 As he reached me, he tossed his head from side to side, snorting and doing a few small half-bucks.
 I wasn’t sure if he was challenging or warning me, but I suspected a little of both.

-Suddenly, he looked back over his shoulder, lowered his head, and broke into a hard gallop, racing down the road ahead of me.
-As he pulled away, I heard an engine behind me and turned to see a large red pickup truck.
 This road had not seen vehicles in weeks or months.
 The dirt tracks were eroded, and the dry, sage-colored mesquite was beginning to reclaim the road in some spots.
 I had not seen a vehicle in several days and was surprised to see this new model Ford.
 Most of the trucks I saw out here were weathered and battered.

 “Hi,” he said.
 “What are you doing out here?”